-therapy
+Being gay in the therapy room

-.
-Closely associated with positions of power within heteronormative spaces, self-disclosure of gay identity was a relevant theme in these gay therapists’ narratives, however participants traversed this terr in different ways.
-Unanimity did not exist with regard to self-disclosure as different participants held different positions.F felt that rigidly holding the frame and revealing nothing about was directly in service of the therapy:
+Self-disclosure of identity.
+Closely associated with navigating positions of power within heteronormative spaces, self-disclosure of gay identity was a relevant theme in these gay therapists’ narratives, however participants traversed this terrain in different ways.
+Unanimity did not exist for the participants with regard to self-disclosure, as different participants held different positions.
+For example Sam felt that rigidly holding the frame and revealing nothing about his identity was directly in service of the therapy: